 A super club is an all-inclusive membership revenue model that can offer everything from total access to print and digital magazines, to video training, to digital access to books and archives, to event discounts, VIP registration, exclusive discount packages on other products and any other club benefits that seem appropriate to the audience being served.

-If you already offer a series of other clubs, a super club might include a magazine club, book club, pattern club, recipe club, video club, course library, reference library and any other membership-based product you offer or can imagine.
-For your most loyal subscribers, this is a premium upgrade offering every dimension of product they’d like to consume, and it works best in niche circles like all our premium content partners mentioned above.
+For your most loyal subscribers, super clubs are a premium upgrade, offering every dimension of product they’d like to consume, plus some additional non-content benefits when applicable, and it works best in niche circles like the premium content partners mentioned above.